sandialabs/Spitfire/readme.md

 make html
 ```
 and then point your favorite web browser to the `build/html/index.html` file.
-Sphinx enables other forms of documentation but the HTML has been our primary target.
+Sphinx enables other forms of documentation but HTML has been our primary target.